Paul Gambaccini: Personal life

-Gambaccini lives in the Kennington area of London.
+Gambaccini lives in the Kennington area of south London.

 Gambaccini has been openly gay for many years, saying in 2013: "I was never 'in'."
 In June 2012, he entered into a civil partnership with Christopher Sherwood.
 One week later, they married in the New York Botanical Garden.
 In 2013, Gambaccini said he had been highlighted as a potential security risk by the BBC earlier in his career due to his sexuality, with a symbol resembling a Christmas tree on the cover of his personnel file: "It meant you were 'as camp as Christmas' and thus a potential security risk."
 In fact, the symbol was a general indication that the subject should not be promoted or transferred without reference to the department responsible for security vetting, due to left-leaning sympathies (see: "Christmas tree" files).

 In October 2012, Gambaccini made headlines when he said he had known rumours about his BBC colleague Jimmy Savile going back to the 1980s.
 He said: "The expression I came to associate with Savile's sexual partners was either one used by production assistants or one I made up to summarise their reports ...'under-age subnormals'.
 He targeted the institutionalised, the hospitalised – and this was known.
 Why did Jimmy go to hospitals?
 That's where the patients were."

 On 1 November 2013, it was reported that Gambaccini had been arrested on suspicion of historical sexual offences as part of an investigation by Operation Yewtree in the United Kingdom, which had been set up following the Jimmy Savile sexual abuse scandal the previous year.
 He was released on bail and his spokesman said that he denied the allegations.
 It was announced on 10 October 2014 that no charges would be brought.
 Giving evidence to the House of Commons Home Affairs Select Committee on 3 March 2015, Gambaccini said he believed he was used as "human fly paper" to encourage other people to come forward and make allegations against him.